idealvin/coost/readme.md

 ## License

-The MIT license. `CO` contains codes from some other projects, which have their own licenses, see details in [LICENSE.md](https://github.com/idealvin/co/blob/master/LICENSE.md).
+The MIT license. co contains codes from some other projects, which have their own licenses, see details in [LICENSE.md](https://github.com/idealvin/co/blob/master/LICENSE.md).

 ## Special thanks

 - The code of [co/context](https://github.com/idealvin/co/tree/master/src/co/context) is from [tbox](https://github.com/tboox/tbox) by [ruki](https://github.com/waruqi), special thanks!
-- The English reference documents of CO are translated by [Leedehai](https://github.com/Leedehai) (1-10), [daidai21](https://github.com/daidai21) (11-15) and [google](https://translate.google.cn/), special thanks!
+- The English reference documents of co are translated by [Leedehai](https://github.com/Leedehai) (1-10), [daidai21](https://github.com/daidai21) (11-15) and [google](https://translate.google.cn/), special thanks!
 - [ruki](https://github.com/waruqi) has helped to improve the xmake building scripts, thanks in particular!
 - [izhengfan](https://github.com/izhengfan) provided cmake building scripts, thank you very much!